Peppermint Meltaways

 How To Crush Peppermints?

-You can go to your local grocery store and buy pre-crushed peppermints or buy them online if they don’t have them.
+You can go to your local grocery store and buy pre-crushed peppermints or buy them online.
 If not, you can put the peppermints into a Ziploc bag and crush them using a heavy object like a wooden spoon or rolling pin.
+Using a mini chopper is also another way crush them.

 Tips & Tricks

-• Place the cookies in an airtight container for 3-5 days.
+• Storing.
+Place the cookies in an airtight container for 3-5 days.

-• Make sure to add the sprinkles on the glaze before it becomes too firm
+• Topping.
+Make sure to add the crushed peppermints (or sprinkles) on the glaze before it becomes too firm

 No ratings yet